What A Four-year Doping Ban Would Mean For Russia - UrduPoint

 Here is what the ban would mean for Russia in more details: - The Athletes - Russia would be banned for four years from the Olympic and Paralympic Summer and Winter Games.
 That rules an official Russian team out of Tokyo 2020 and the Beijing Winter Olympics of 2022.
 It would mean Russian competitors who have proved themselves above doping suspicion would have to compete under the 'neutral' Olympic flag.
 That was the case at the 2018 Winter Olympics in Pyeongchang, when 168 Russians took part in 15 sports.

-Beyond that, there would be no official Russian team at the 2020 Youth Winter Olympics in Lausanne nor at the 2020 Summer Youth Games in Dakar.
+Beyond that, there would be no official Russian team at the 2020 summer and winter Youth Winter Olympics.

 They would also be barred from all other multi-sport competitions such as the European Games and the Universiade as well as any world championship organised by any of the signatories of the World Anti-Doping Code, which includes the International Olympic Sports Federations.

-Russian athletes and their coaches would only be allowed in these competitions if they demonstrate that they have nothing to do with the institutional doping system put in place in the country between 2011 and 2015.
+Russian athletes and their coaches would only be allowed to attend these competitions if they demonstrate that they have nothing to do with the institutional doping system put in place in the country between 2011 and 2015.

 In this case, they would again compete under the Olympic rather than the Russian flag.